Parent guide

 Passing does not always mean the foundation is secure

-A student can get through schoolwork when the question is short, familiar, or heavily guided.
-The foundation problem appears when the student needs to connect steps without help.
+A student can get through schoolwork when each question is short, familiar, and has guidance built in.
+The foundation problem appears when the student has to connect steps independently, with no example in front of them and no teacher to prompt the next move.

 What to look for

-• The child cannot explain why a step works.
+• The student cannot explain why a step works, only that it does.

-• The child can do a question immediately after seeing an example, but cannot do it a week later.
+• They can complete a question right after seeing the example, but the same question a week later looks unfamiliar.

 What to do next